MicrosoftDocs/playfab-docs/playfab-docs/features/playerdata/player-bans.md

 ## Applying bans

-Once the problematic player is identified, you may apply a ban.
-A community management rep may also apply a ban using Game Manager.
+Once the problematic player is identified, you might apply a ban.
+A community management rep might also apply a ban using Game Manager.

 1. Navigate to the Players section.
 2. Locate and select the problematic Player.